adityapande-1995/DSA/README.md

 2. Graphs : Adding nodes, listing edges, depth-first traversal
 3. Tower of Hanoi using recursion
 4. N rooks and N Queens problem on a NxN chess board
-5. knight walk : DFS based approach for moving a knight from one point to other on a NxN chess board
+5. knight walk : DFS and BFS based approach for moving a knight from one point to other on a NxN chess board